 When we decided on a family vacation to Vietnam, I didn’t know much about its history and culture.
 I had my impressions about the American Vietnam War largely based on novels, and some experience with Vietnamese food, mostly fried.
 What a delightful trip it turned out to be!
 So many things to do in and around Da nang in Central Vietnam.

-We spent 4 days in Da nang – explored the cultural city of Hue, indulged in mouth-watering food in Hoi An, lazed around at the private beach of our luxury resort in Danang, and took a cycling tour to experience the village life beyond the cities.
+We spent 4 days and did some fantastic day trips from Da nang – explored the cultural city of Hue, indulged in mouth-watering food in Hoi An, lazed around at the private beach of our luxury resort in Danang, and took a cycling tour to experience the village life beyond the cities.